anderson-github-classroom/csc-448-project/students/mhowland/home.md

+## Not very useful

 Though the spike proteins aren't a terrible match, the whole genomes of this murine coronavirus and the SARS-CoV-2 virus are pretty different.
+I highly doubt the murine coronavirus is an ancestor of the current outbreak.

 # Old Project 1 stuff